reiver/article-20250317/README.md

 # Blogging on the Fediverse with WriteFreely

 Platforms such as [Mastodon](https://joinmastodon.org/) and [Bluesky](https://bsky.app/) are perfect for sharing short thoughts or quick updates.
-But, what if you have more to say—something closer to the length of an article?
+But, what if you have more to say — something closer to the length of an article?

 That’s where [WriteFreely](https://writefreely.org/) shines.